codesubmission-tool/Anti-tamper-Perturbation/README.md

 bash scripts/train_DB_withPurified.sh
 ```

 For the SOTA purification GridPure, we need to purify the protected image first and then do generation.
+Modify the method selection in line 7 of purify_by_gridpure.sh.

 **SOTA Purification**
 ```